nanlabs/devops-reference/CONTRIBUTING.md

 You can help contribute to this project in many ways, including:

+## Examples catalog

+The root `README.md` is generated — do not edit it by hand.
+Add or update entries in `examples.json`, then regenerate with `./tools/readme-generator/main.ts README.md.tmpl examples.json` followed by `npx prettier --write README.md`.
+CI regenerates it automatically on push to `main`, so README-only edits would be overwritten.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.